edap/udk-creative-coding/README.md

 Description:

-- Understandin sin of time, plotting the sin(time) on the x axis.
+- Understanding sin of time, plotting the sin(time) on the x axis.
 - Understanding the unit circle [gif](https://commons.wikimedia.org/wiki/File:Circle_cos_sin.gif).
-- How to represent a point in cartesia and polar space, how to convert from one space to the other
+- How to represent a point in cartesian and in polar space, how to convert from one space to the other.

 Keywords: